 One of the best ways for a student to connect with art is through narrative or story.
 Really, it’s not just appropriate for just students–we all connect through narrative.
 Narrative is how all of us see the world and how we connect with each other.
 We put together stories in our heads for situations in our lives.
 We try to fill in the blanks.
-And when we first see work of art for the first time, we often go straight to narrative (if the strong emotions in the work don’t grab us first!).
+And when we first see a work of art for the first time, we often go straight to narrative (if the strong emotions in the work don’t grab us first!).

 The benefits of including narrative writing in your curriculum are many: from emotional expression to social and cultural awareness and understanding to developing creativity.
 Hearing others’ stories and telling your own story are powerful.